IDMNYU/audiolab/docs/synths.md

 #### Control Voltage Processor

-The **Control Voltage Processor**, originally called the **Dual Voltage Processor**, is one of Tcherepnin's original 1973 modules, and functions as a mixer / scalar for control voltages.
+The **Control Voltage Processor**, originally called the **Dual Processor**, is one of Tcherepnin's original 1973 modules, and functions as a mixer / scalar for control voltages.
 The module is split into two halves, with up to three sources in each half that can be scaled independently, with an overall scalar for each half.

 <img src = "./img/serge824_2_2.png" width="20%" title="CV Processor" alt="CV Processor">

-1. Overall scaling knob or the output voltage (DC OUTPUT)
+1. Overall scaling knob or the output voltage
 2. Output of the control voltage processor (DC OUTPUT)
 3. First CV input (DC INPUT)
 4. Scalar knob for *3*